gershnik/intrusive_shared_ptr/README.md

 <!-- /TOC -->

 ## Why bother?
-There are multiple other intrusive smart pointers available including one from [Boost](https://www.boost.org/doc/libs/1_71_0/libs/smart_ptr/doc/html/smart_ptr.html#intrusive_ptr) and there was even a [proposal](http://open-std.org/JTC1/SC22/WG21/docs/papers/2016/p0468r0.html) to add one to the standard C++ library, so why create another one?
+There are multiple other intrusive smart pointers available, including one from [Boost](https://www.boost.org/doc/libs/1_71_0/libs/smart_ptr/doc/html/smart_ptr.html#intrusive_ptr), and there was even a [proposal](http://open-std.org/JTC1/SC22/WG21/docs/papers/2016/p0468r0.html) to add one to the standard C++ library, so why create another one?
-Unfortunately, as far as I can tell, all existing implementations, and that includes the standard library proposal at the time of this writing, suffer from numerous deficiencies that make them hard or annoying to use in real life code.
+Unfortunately, as far as I can tell, all existing implementations, and that includes the standard library proposal at the time of this writing, suffer from numerous deficiencies that make them hard or annoying to use in real-life code.
-The most serious problems addressed here are as follows
+The most serious problems addressed here are as follows:

 ### Named conversions from raw pointers
 All other libraries offer a conversion in the form `smart_ptr(T * p);`
 In my opinion, this is an extremely bad idea.
-When looking at a call like `smart_ptr(foo())` can you quickly tell whether this adds a reference count or "attaches" the smart pointer to a raw one?
+When looking at a call like `smart_ptr(foo())`, can you quickly tell whether this adds a reference count or "attaches" the smart pointer to a raw one?
 That's right, you cannot!
 The answer depends on the smart pointer implementation or even on specific traits used.
 This makes the behavior invisible and hard to predict at the **call site**.
 It guarantees that someone, somewhere will make a wrong assumption.
-In my experience, almost all reference counting bugs happen on the **boundary** between code that uses smart and raw pointers where such conversions are abundant.
+In my experience, almost all reference-counting bugs happen on the **boundary** between code that uses smart and raw pointers where such conversions are abundant.
-Just like any form of dangerous cast this one has to be **explicit** in calling code.
-As an aside, ObjectiveC ARC did it right with their explicit and visible `__bridge` casts between raw and smart pointers.
+Just like any form of dangerous cast, this one has to be **explicit** in calling code.
+As an aside, Objective-C ARC did it right with their explicit and visible `__bridge` casts between raw and smart pointers.
-Note that having a boolean argument (like what Boost and many other implementations do) in constructor isn't a solution.
+Note that having a boolean argument (like what Boost and many other implementations do) in the constructor isn't a solution.
 Can you quickly tell what `smart_ptr(p, true)` does?
 Is it "true, add reference" or "true, copy it"?

 This library uses named functions to perform conversion.
 You see exactly what is being done at the call site.